 Put off significant purchases for a couple of weeks and see if the level of enthusiasm for purchasing still remains.
 Do you have any use for it that will assist you in adding value to your life?

-4. Not having a budget or financial plans or goals.
+4. Not having a budget or financial plan or goals.
 It is not only absurd but downright risky.
 Good things rarely happen without a plan.
 It is critical to have a spending plan and financial goals in place so that you can enjoy your life stress-free because you took the time to plan and it did not happen by chance.

-7. Competition with your neighbors, peers, and co-workers Living within your means: Be careful not to get caught up in the hype of wanting to “live above the Jone’s or the Bezos” when you have no idea how they actually generate their income or how much of it they get to keep and spend on exotic, fancy “toys” or expensive items, and then you somehow miraculously think you can also afford it.
-Stay in your lane and live within your means, it is so much more peaceful and less stressful; do not compete with them and compromise your character for short-term gain.
+7. Competition with your neighbors, peers, and co-workers Living within your means: Be careful not to get caught up in the hype of wanting to “live above the Jone’s or the Bezo’s” or the Khumalo’s when you have no idea how they actually generate their income or how much of it they get to keep and spend on exotic, fancy “toys” or expensive items that they display in full view, and then you somehow automatically and miraculously think you can also afford it, and that, my friend, is delusions of grandeur.

 Conclusion